emacsway/emacsway.github.io/_sources/en/javascript-and-repository-pattern.txt

 The principle of physical assignment of related objects is `implemented also by the library js-data <http://www.js-data.io/v3.0/docs/relations#section-eagerly-loading-relations>`__.

-In our library, we implemented both the ability to decompose aggregates of nested objects and the ability to compose aggregates from flat data of Repositories.
+In our library, we implemented both the ability to decompose nested objects and the ability to compose dested objects from flat lists of data in Repositories.
-Moreover, the aggregate always keeps the actual state.
+Moreover, selected collections always keeps the actual state.
-When you add, change, delete an object in the Repository, the changes automatically propagate to the structures of the corresponding aggregates.
+When you add, change, delete an object in the Repository, the changes automatically propagate to the selected collections.
 The library implements this behavior as in the paradigm of reactive programming, as well as in the paradigm of event-driven programming (optional).

 There is also the ability to create bidirectional relationships.